Here is important information and tips for conference presenters.

 Note as well the share button at the bottom of your session.
 Use this to save a link to this post, or share to social media or by email.

-The bookmark tool can be used to save a link to this (and any other content in OEG Connect) to your own collection of bookmarks.
+The bookmark tool use useful to save a link to this (and any other content in OEG Connect) to your own collection of bookmarks.

 The idea of our conference format is that each session is not only a presentation but a conversation.
-Think not only about ways to add useful information, resources, but also prompts that might engage your audience, before, during, and after your session.
+You can add useful information, resources, but also prompts that may engage your audience in discussions, before, during, and after your session.

-Your session starts with the description submitted from your proposal along with the details on the time (this is presented in your local time zone).
+Your session listing on this site opens with the description submitted from your proposal along with the details on the time (presented in everyone’s local time zone).
 We ask presenters to reply to the session description to add items such as:

 - A welcome message with additional information about your session